 The property owner is responsible for watering, sweeping or raking leaves and flowers, and notifying the Section if something "doesn't look right."
 Watering is usually required for the first three to five years.

 The City of San Leandro charges $100 per tree to plant or replace City Trees.
-If a tree is damaged due to a storm event, vandalism, or if run over, there is no charge to the property owner for a replacement.
+If a tree is damaged due to a storm, vandalism, or if run over, there is no replacement charge to the property owner

 The City's street tree policy and maintenance program allows for the removal of street trees only under particular circumstances and assigns responsibility for the removal to either the City or the property owner.